 The use of the term 'school leader' includes those responsible for the performance of a school, or group of schools.
-This will include headteachers, executive headteachers and chief executives (CEOs), where they are the lead executive with formal legal and contractual accountability to the governing board and/or where they significantly support these aspects.
+This will include headteachers, executives include headteachers, executives (CEOs), where they are the lead executive with formal legal and contractual accountability to the governing board and/or where they significantly support these aspects.